moonggae/stardew-valley-randomizer/README.md

     * https://www.timefantasy.net/
 * Random hue-shifting of certain assets
   * Crops - will impact the crop/seed/plant in the same way, for consistency
+    * Seed packets are now constructed from a tiny seed image onto a random packet template
   * Fish
   * Boots
   * Monsters